vitor-mariano/tumblr-php/README.md

 $auth->oauthTokenSecret = '...';
 ```
 ### OAuth tokens and Authorizer
-To get the tokens from an user is a little bit different task, because he needs to be notified and give authorization to your application.
-Is a proccess that involves a lot of steps, but the `Authorizer` class turns everything easier.
+Getting the tokens from users is a little bit different task, because they need to be notified and give authorization to your application.
+It's a proccess that involves a lot of steps, but the `Authorizer` class turns everything easier.
 For every used page, you should import the class this way.
 ``` php
 use MatheusMariano\Tumblr\Authorizer;
 ```
-The first step is to send your consumers to the Tumblr with your callback URI.
+The first step is to send your consumers to Tumblr with your callback URI.
 Let's consider it should be `https://example.com/auth/tumblr/callback`.
 ``` php
 $auth = new OAuth;
 $auth->consumerKey = '...';